UnknownCoder404/Cubing-competition-nextjs/README.md

 ## Before commiting

-You should run `pnpm prepare` before commiting or it will be done automatically.
+You should run `pnpm prepare` before commiting.

 ## Learn More